Horocycle flow on flat projective bundles: topological remarks and applications: Introduction

 \begin{corollary} Under the conditions of Theorem~\ref{thm:thmC}, assume $\Gamma$ is finitely generated.
 Then there is a unique conservative ergodic $U$-invariant Radon measure $m$ on $\Omega_{prox}$ (defined up to a multiplicative constant and supported by the unique $U$-minimal set $\M_B$ in $\Omega_{prox}$) if and only if $\Gamma$ is convex-cocompact.
 In particular, there is a unique $U$-invariant probability measure $m$ on $Y_{prox}$ if and only if $\Gamma$ is cocompact. \end{corollary}

 The uniqueness of $U$-invariant probability measures on $Y$ projecting to Haar measure on $X$ has been proved by C. Bonatti, A. Eskin and A. Wilkinson \cite{Bonatti-Eskin-Wilkinson} when $\Gamma$ has finite covolume.
 Here we use Nielsen's condition (N) to deduce a similar property, both for finite and infinite measures, from the existence of a topological attractor.
-However, a strictly ergodic approach can be applied to prove Corollary~\ref{cor:uniqerg} for $Y$ under conditions {\rm (CG1)} and {\rm (CG2)}.
+However, a strictly ergodic approach can be also applied.
 Details will be discussed elsewhere.